hyweljohnllewellyn/hywelme/_posts/2015-11-28-toggle-play-and-pause-on-multiple-audio-files-by-clicking-areas-on-an-image-map.md

 [Stopping all audio playing](http://stackoverflow.com/questions/9283656/stopping-html5-audio)

+-- Updated 26 May 2023 --

+Special thanks to Don Wiss who contacted me to point out that the demo site was broken.
+See [greenportwalkingtour.org](http://greenportwalkingtour.org/audio-map.htm).

-That's it, the final result can be found at [Victorian Carol Singers Hire UK](http://www.victoriancarolsingershire.uk/).
+That's it, the final result can be found at [audio image map play pause demo](https://audio-image-map-play-pause-demo.netlify.app).

+Source can be found at [GitHub](https://github.com/hyweljohnllewellyn/audioimagemapdemo).

+Please consider buying me a coffee for my efforts https://ko-fi.com/hywelllewellyn.

+Please use https for your sites.

+I would recommend [Digital Ocean](https://www.hywel.me/php/mysql/hosting/2023/04/22/why-i-destroyed-digital-ocean-droplet-migrated-to-app-platform-php-mysql-worry-free-cost-effective-managed-hosting.html) or [Netlify](https://www.hywel.me/sites/2021/11/15/website-page-with-contact-form-using-html-github-and-netlify.html) to host your sites.
+Both provide great hosting.

+You can always secure your site using [cloudflare](https://www.hywel.me/static/sites/2015/12/06/github-pages-custom-domain-names-with-cloudflare.html).